MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Evaluation-Overview.md

 ---
-title:   CNTK 2.0 Evaluation Overview
+title:   CNTK 2.1 Evaluation Overview
 author:    chrisbasoglu
 ms.author:   cbasoglu
-ms.date:   06/22/2017
+ms.date:   07/31/2017
 ms.custom:   cognitive-toolkit
 ms.topic:   get-started-article
 ms.service:  Cognitive-services
 ms.devlang:   NA
 ---

-# CNTK 2.0 Evaluation Overview
+# CNTK 2.1 Evaluation Overview

 Once you have trained a model, you can use CNTK Eval library to evaluate the model in your own application.
 CNTK supports model evaluation from C++, Python, C#/.NET, and Java.
+Starting from v2.1, CNTK also supports Universal Windows Platform (UWP).

 New features of the CNTK Evaluation include
 * Support both CPU and GPU device.